 Wetland Restoration Tools

-Wetland restoration is accomplished over time by mimicking nature’s healing processes.
+Wetland restoration is uses time by mimicking nature’s healing processes.

 An example of this technique is applied in restoring a rutted track made by an off-road vehicle.
 First we partially fill a rut with living blocks of wetland plants.
 These blocks are made up of native forbs, grasses, soil, sediment, and roots.